ClickHouse/examples/observability/logs/kubernetes/vector_to_vector/README.md

 Collect logs and store in ClickHouse using Vector.

-Installs an Vector agent as a deployment (for an aggregator) and as a deamonset to collect logs from each node.
+Installs an Vector agent as a StatefulSet (for an aggregator) and as a deamonset to collect logs from each node.

 ## Install helm chart